Things To Do & Places To See In Fakarava

 You must pay a visit to the beach named after the PK marker indicating its distance north of Rotoava.
-Plage de PK9 is one of the most beautiful tropical beaches in the South Pacific.
+Plage de PK9 is one of the best beaches in French Polynesia.
 Why?
-The soft white sand, the turquoise lagoon colors, the palm trees curving in all directions and… there’s absolutely nobody here most of the time!
+The soft white sand, the turquoise lagoon colors, the palm trees curving in all directions, and… there’s absolutely nobody here most of the time!

 Marae Tahiti Vairau

 A little bit further north of PK9 beach, turn left to get to this ancient Polynesian temple.
 It’s not worth cycling all the way here just for this, but if you’re already here you might as well see.
 In any case, the finest ancient marae will be found in Raiatea, Huahine, Nuku Hiva and Hiva Oa.

 The dirt road ends at Garuae Pass, also known as the ‘north pass’.
 It’s the widest lagoon pass in French Polynesia and where you’ll do the bulk of your diving.
 Feel free to snorkel a bit but be super aware of the currents.
 I opted out but a friend of mine said it was superb.